 Tip: Your perspective and priorites can change depending on what you see.
 Often buyers don't know what they like or don't like until they see it.
 Occasionally I see people start looking for one thing then end up purchasing something different.

-A small artisan distillery creates spirits using honey, in the heart of the Comox Valley.
+A small artisan distillery creates spirits using honey in Courtenay.

 You have found a home that works for you and want to make a offer.
 Making an offer involves several steps and a number of professionals may help you along the way.
 Your Realtor will lead you through the process and advise when other professionals are needed.